 The Slick Rock project is located in the proximal Disappointment Valley syncline.
 The syncline plunges gently to the southeast and lies between the collapsed Gypsum Valley anticline to the northeast and the Dolores anticline to the southwest.
 Sedimentary rocks that outcrop in the Slick Rock district range from the Permian Cutler Formation up to the late Cretaceous Mancos Formation with a maximum thickness of approximately 4,700 feet (Shawe, 2011).
 The Jurassic Morrison Formation is the host of uranium/vanadium deposits in the Slick Rock district.
 It is widely recognized as an aggrading, terrigeneous clastic, fan-shaped fluvial sequence of sediments.
 While the precise location of the sediment source is unknown due to erosion, most authors agree that the sediment source area for the fan is the modern-day south-central Utah and north-central Arizona area (Page et al., 1956).
 The proximal fan is dominated by a high percentage of coarse clastics in braided stream sediments.
-The slick Rock district occupies the medial fan facies.
+The energy of the depositional environment decreases distally, as does the grain size of the sediments.
+The Slick Rock district occupies the medial fan facies.
 From the apex of the fan, the stream flow was in a northern, northeastern, and eastern direction.
 In the Slick Rock district, the direction of stream flow was generally to the northeast while local paleo topography controlled the flow direction.